stefanDeveloper/heiDGAF/docs/index.rst

 Check out the :doc:`usage` section for further information on how to use the software, including how to :ref:`install <installation>` and :ref:`configure <configuration>` the project.
 For more details on the implementation and structure, take a look at the :doc:`pipeline` section.
+The :doc:`monitoring` section describes how to set up the monitoring environment for observing the software's functionality in real-time.

 .. note::